executablebooks/MyST-Parser/docs/index.md

 ===============================

 MyST is a markdown flavor that implements the best parts of reStructuredText.
+It provides a way to call Sphinx directives and roles from within Markdown.
 It is a *slight* extension of CommonMark markdown.

 This project provides a parser for this flavor of markdown, as well as a bridge between